The HPSS Archive System¶

 Manual Token Generation¶

-You can manually generate a token for accessing HPSS by logging to Iris and selecting the blue "Storage" tab.
+You can manually generate a token for accessing HPSS by going to Iris and selecting the blue "Storage" tab.
 Scroll down to the section labeled "HPSS Tokens" and you will see buttons to generate a token from within NERSC.
 This button will generate a token which you can paste into a file named .netrc

 machine archive.nersc.gov